NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 Note one very important detail in the previous commands: <code>>></code> will append text to the end of an existing file while <code>></code> will overwrite existing files. **When working with files of your own, be very careful of this difference or you could accidentally lose data!**

 **26\.** Let's now visualize using the UCSC genome browser.
-Go to [https://genome.ucsc.edu/](https://genome.ucsc.edu/).
+Go to <a href="https://genome.ucsc.edu/"  target="_blank">https://genome.ucsc.edu/</a>.
 Under the "Genomes" tab, select "Human GRCh38/hg38" and then click the 'add custom tracks' button on the bottom of the genome browser.

 {% include image-modal.html link="practical_assets/ucsc_select_genome.png" styles="display: block;margin-left: auto; margin-right: auto; max-width:75%" %}